sonic-pi-net/sonic-pi/etc/doc/tutorial/05-Stretching-Samples.md

 The duration of the sample is affected by the play back rate:

-* *Doubling the playback rate halves the play back time*
+* Doubling the playback rate halves the play back time,
-* *Halving the playback rate doubles the play back time*
+* Halving the playback rate doubles the play back time,
-* *Using a playback rate of one fourth quadruples the playback time*
+* Using a playback rate of one fourth quadruples the playback time,
-* *Using a playback rate of 1/10 makes playback last 10 times longer*
+* Using a playback rate of 1/10 makes playback last 10 times longer.

 We can represent this with the formula: